esy/esy.github.io/docs/commands.md

 ## Run commands in the specified environment

-These commands allow to execute arbitrary commands in esy's managed environments.
-For more info about environment types see [corresponding docs][environment.md].
+These commands allow executing arbitrary commands in esy's managed environments.
+For more info about environment types see the [corresponding docs](environment.md).

 ### `esy build <anycommand>`